The shout drew Michael Fiaschetti's attention to the figure silhouetted in the dim gray light passing through the hotel window.1

 Francesco Puma's legal problems doubled as he was awaiting extradition.
 He was implicated in September along with Vito Caradonna, 34, in the April 14, 1914, stabbing death of Vito Buccellato in the basement of Buccellato's home, 203 Chrystie Street, Manhattan.102

-All hope for a plea bargain was dashed when Prosecutor Sexton reportedly concluded that an appearance of a quid pro quo would make Fontano’s testimony worthless.106
+All hope for a plea bargain was dashed when Prosecutor Sexton reportedly concluded that an appearance of a quid pro quo would make Fontana's testimony worthless.106

 Cieravo took the stand in his own defense.
-Questioned by his attorney J. Mercer Davis, he denied ever speaking to Fontano about the murder, even of knowing Fontano aside from the short vacation he and Caiozzo spent at the inn.
+Questioned by his attorney J. Mercer Davis, he denied ever speaking to Fontana about the murder, even of knowing Fontana aside from the short vacation he and Caiozzo spent at the inn.
 Cieravo also said he did not know Giuseppe Lombardi.

 "I first learned of the murder from a taxicab driver on Springwood Avenue, who told me that a dead man had been found near my place," he stated.114

-As the trial concluded, defense attorney Davis told the jury to disregard Fontano’s testimony.
-As a convicted murderer, Fontano’s words should carry little weight, he argued.
-Davis insisted the Good Killers gang story was “bunk,” cooked up by Fontano in an effort to deflect the blame for Caiozzo’s murder.
-Fontano, said Davis, murdered his old friend merely to rob him of his several hundred dollars.115
+As the trial concluded, defense attorney Davis told the jury to disregard Fontana's testimony.
+As a convicted murderer, Fontana's words should carry little weight, he argued.
+Davis insisted the Good Killers gang story was "bunk," cooked up by Fontana in an effort to deflect the blame for Caiozzo's murder.
+Fontana, said Davis, murdered his old friend merely to rob him of his several hundred dollars.115

 The trials of Puma and Lombardi, initially scheduled for the end of the January, 1922, were repeatedly delayed.
 Neither case would ever be heard in a courtroom.